jgchoti/wikipedia-scraper/README.md

 ## ✨ Extra Features (available in the `nice-to-have` branch)

 - An optional CSV export
-- Multiprocessing support to speed things up
+- Multithreading support to speed things up
 - Progress bar using `tqdm` library

 ## ⚠️ Data Corrections